Dev guideRecipesAPI ReferenceChangelog

 }

-This configuration ensures that only relevant and appropriately sized content is indexed, reducing unnecessary load on the indexing pipeline.
+This configuration confirms that only relevant and appropriately sized content reaches the index, which reduces unnecessary load on the indexing pipeline.